 "Fast Money" trader Steve Grasso says now is the time to buy Twitter.
 The stock is down 27 percent this year, but he thinks it's headed higher.» Read More

 Headlines after the bell Wednesday: GOOG, AMEX, IBM

 Airline stocks, typically considered terrible investments, have taken off, and analysts say there is still lift in the sector for investors.

 Bitcoin's grabbed headlines as much for its price as for its link to the online underworld and crimes including fraud, Ponzi schemes and theft.

 Some of the names on the move ahead of the open.

-Companies making headlines after the bell Tuesday:
+Companies making headlines before the bell:

 Get the best of CNBC in your inbox